wighawag/hardhat-deploy/README.md

 This last option has some limitations, when combined with the use of external deployments (see [Configuration](#configuration)).
 If such external deployments were using older version of **hardhat-deploy** or truffle, the chainId might be missing.
 In order for these to be exported, the hardhat network config need to explicity state the chainId in the `networks` config of `hardhat.config.js`.

 With both `--export` and `--export-all`, using the special `<filepath>` value of `-` will output to `STDOUT` rather than writing a normal file.

 ---

+### 7. hardhat validate-abi-compat

+---

+This plugin adds the _validate-abi-compat_ task to Hardhat.

+This task will check if there are breaking changes between the old contract ABI and the new contract ABI.

+One of the following options needs to be set for this task to have any effects :

+#### **Options**

+`--replace <string - JSON object>`: replace contract name by its artifact name.
+The param should be a JSON object in that the key is the contract name, and the value is the artifact name.

+`--all`: validate abi compatibility for all deployed contracts.

+`--contract <contract name>`: validate abi comptibility for a specific contract.

+`--export`: export the abi compatibility report to JSON files.

+---